Respite Care Program

 The Supported Employment Program offers employment support to adults with disabilities.
 Our Employment Specialist helps people with disabilities with their job seeking skills, placement, and development.
 The Arc of Southeast Iowa provides job coaching, after people with disabilities have jobs, to ensure success in their placements.

 The Summer Camps are co-sponsored programs between The Arc of Southeast Iowa and Iowa City Parks and Recreation.
-We have two Summer Day Camp sites; the first, is at Mercer Aquatic Center and serves adolescents with disabilities, the second, meets at Grant Wood Elementary, and serves Little Tykes, ages three to eleven.
+We have two Summer Day Camp sites; the first, is at Mercer Aquatic Center and serves adolescents with disabilities, the second, meets at The Arc of Southeast Iowa's Bill Reagan Children's Enrichment Center, and serves Little Tykes, ages four to eleven.

 The Arc acts in an advocacy role when necessary to insure that the rights of citizens with developmental disabilities are secured and safeguarded.